andy-lyttle/handbell-notation/README.md

 I may explore the feasibility of doing so in a future version, but for now it just gives you a list as text.

+Unfortunately there is currently no way to copy the text out of this window.
+You can take a screen shot if you want, but you can't copy the text to paste it into something else.
+Also, you'll have to use the mouse to close the window;
-Unfortunately the normal keyboard shortcut to close a window (⌘W on Mac, Ctrl-W on Windows/Linux) does *not* close the Handbells Used window, and will instead close your score.
-Use the mouse to click the close button.
-(Developers, let me know if you know of a way to fix this.)
+the normal keyboard shortcut to close a window (⌘W on Mac, Ctrl-W on Windows/Linux) does not close the Handbells Used window, and will instead try to close your score.

 Be careful to select the complete range you want to analyze (or make sure nothing is selected).
 If you have a bells used chart at the beginning of your score, you